15 Cool Activities to Do During Very Hot Weather

 These summer places and activities will keep you cool and comfortable.
 Not outside where you get baked in the sun like at beaches, swimming pools, amusement parks, picnics and zoos.
 You can stay home in your air conditioned home all summer.
 But, nobody wants to do that.
 There are things that can be done in spite of the long, dry, sweaty heat of the day.
 There are air conditioned places where you can stay for hours to escape hot days and times when the electricity goes out in your neighborhood because of power overloads.

 There exists a world of air conditioned locations and activities for adults.
 You will be cool and feel comfortable; you will not sweat.
-The only stipulation is the recognition that if you have to use public transportation, or own a car without air conditioning, you may be uncomfortable for a while during travel, and you may have to spend some money.
+The only stipulation is the recognition that if you have to use public transportation, or own a car without air condition, you may be uncomfortable for a while during travel, and you may have to spend some money.

 Stay home and cool all summer and read a few books.
 Clean the house.
 Or, indulge in any or all of these adult daytime indoor activities: